cdkw2/showdown-bot/README.md

 ## Configuration

 - The default update interval for tracked players is 5 minutes.
 You can change this using the `/set_update_interval` command.
-- Stats for tracked players are stored in CSV files named `<player>_<category>_stats.csv` in the same directory as the script.
+- Stats for tracked players are stored in CSV files named `<player>_<category>_stats.csv` in the `player_stats` folder.
+- The bot configuration (tracked players and update interval) is stored in `bot_config.json` and persists between bot restarts.
+- Player stats are stored in CSV files in a `player_stats` folder, with separate files for each player and category.
+- The bot configuration is stored in `bot_config.json` in the main directory.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or shoot me a dm on discord.

 ## Disclaimer